thisisnic/SQL-Tutorial/README.md

 # SQL-Tutorial
-My Game of Thrones themed SQL tutorial
+My Game of Thrones themed SQL tutorial.
+In development!
+See "Initial Ideas.txt" for more information.